top of page

 • Walking Sticks - Sticks are generally used for hiking and are about shoulder height.
 They might be as little as 42 inches or up to 54 inches.
 To size a walking stick, hold out your hand at a comfortable angle and imagine you have a stick in your hand and are walking on rough ground.
 Measure from that hand to the ground and you have a good fit.
 The stick can stop at this hand-hold point or extend 6 inches or so above your hand-hold.

 • Walking Staffs - Staffs can be used for hiking or just to show off!
 They generally extend above the head and are definitely show-stoppers!
-Because it can be difficult to find a nice, straight piece of wood for a staff, Aspen is generally used.
+Because it can be difficult to find a nice, straight piece of wood for a staff, Aspen is generally used, although (2) pieces of other species can be joined to achieve most desired lengths.

 • Of course, all of these stick choices lend themselves to the avid collector, regardless of height and sizing.
-Additionally, some of the more delicate, deep relief carvings, such as flower petals and deep relief leaves are a better choice for a collector, since a cane used for every day walking will be dropped many times in its lifetime.
+Additionally, some of the more delicate carvings, such as deep-relief flower petals and leaves are a better choice for a collector, since a cane used for everyday walking will be dropped many times in its lifetime.

 My Preferred WOOD SPECIES for these projects are: